TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 12/Matthew 12.27.md

 ---

-And if I by Beelzebub cast out demons, by whom do your sons cast them out? therefore shall they be your judges.
+If I by Beelzebul cast out demons, by whom do your children cast them out?
+Therefore they will be your judges.